The Library’s diverse books fuel thoughtful dialogue

 In recent years, the staff has deliberately sought out books that feature diversity in faces and experiences.

-For instance, not just historical looks about slavery and the Civil Rights movement, but depicting Black characters, “doing the same things that white faces are doing, people doing regular, everyday things,” Killian says.
+For instance, not just historical looks about slavery and the Civil Rights movement, but depicting Black characters, “doing the same things that white faces are doing, people doing regular, everyday things,” Lowe says.

 The effort gained national recognition when, in April 2019, Bates College’s Diverse Picture Book Finder examined picture book collections nationwide and announced the most diverse.
 Among institutions serving 200,000 to 499,999 people, Dauphin County Library System made the top five.